-Refurbishment of flying seats and carpets
+Refurbishment of aircraft seats

 Many large companies outsource sub-processes to external service providers in order to be faster and at the same time cost oriented.
 This includes our customer, who is handing over a part of the interior modification of an Airbus A380 to our ARTS project team, thereby increasing the speed at which the order is fulfilled.